[macOS Format] APFS vs Mac OS Extended - Qiling

 apfs file format

-Moreover, it is also not compatible with Windows-based systems.
+It is not compatible with Mac-based systems.
 In that case, the preferred choice would be ExFat.

 What is Mac OS Extended?

-Since 1998, Mac systems have been using Mac OS Extended as the default file system.
-There is no doubt this is the most preferred hard drive format choice for most Mac users.
-However, Mac OS Extended is used only on hybrid and mechanical drives in macOS High Sierra and later versions.
+Since 1998, Mac OS Extended has been the default file system on Mac systems, making it the preferred choice for most Mac users.
+However, it's worth noting that Mac OS Extended is only used on hybrid and mechanical drives in macOS High Sierra and later versions.

 macos extednded

-Mac OS Extended is also known as HFS Extended, HFS Plus, or HFS+.
-Apple released Mac OS Extended to replace the then existing file system HFS in 1998.
+Mac OS Extended, also known as HFS Extended, HFS Plus, or HFS+, was released by Apple in 1998 as a replacement for the existing HFS file system.

-Moreover, Mac OS Extended is still the default option for macOS Time Machine backup drives.
-If you want to format a portable flash drive as a backup for Time Machine, Mac OS Extended is a perfect choice.
+Mac OS Extended is still the default option for macOS Time Machine backup drives and is a good choice for formatting a portable flash drive as a backup.

 File System Format Comparison: ExFAT vs Mac OS Extended